Hello, in this post we will discuss all about ex gratia. We will cover the following:

 - Also, for the employees who come under the Bonus Act and wishes to pay ex-gratia beyond 20% of wages, it is given in the name of Ex-gratia.

 Calculation of ex-gratia

-Ex-gratia is calculated similarly as Bonus on Basic+DA.
-As it does not have a fixed percentage, the amount keeps varying and it depends from one company to another.
+It is calculated similar to Bonus on Basic+DA earned for the month.
+As the calculation doesn’t have a fixed percentage, the amount keeps deferring and it depends from one company to another.

 Can Ex-gratia be included into annual CTC?

-Annual CTC (Cost to company) means the total cost incurred on an employee in a year.
+Annual CTC (Total cost of the company) refers to the total cost incurred on an employee in a year.

 As per the company point of view, ex gratia should not be part of CTC due to consideration of the nature of payment (being ex gratia), which has to be paid only in a particular year to the employee.
 If the employees are going to receive the payment which is recurring in nature for every month or year, then it loses the character of being Ex-gratia and can be called as the other earning heard.